 Customers today are more demanding than ever before.
 They’re smarter than ever before.
 Because they have more knowledge – and therefore more POWER, than they have ever had.
 So why should they buy from you, as opposed to the company down the street, or the next town – or half way across the world?

-For most businesses, where is the first contact point between the company and a prospective customer?
+A quick question for you: For most businesses, where would you say is the first contact point between the company and a prospective customer?
 Before they see your ad, read your postcard mailer or receive the sales cold call, the first engagement point with your company is most probably your website.
 So why don’t more companies take their website seriously?
-I don’t (just) mean the design and having up-to-date information on your business value offering – i.e. whatever it is that you sell.
+I don’t (just) mean the design and having up-to-date information on your business value offering – i.e. your product or service: whatever it is that you’re selling.
 I mean having content on there that existing and prospective customers want to read.
-I mean having a ongoing and regular program of delivering new content that your audience will find interesting.
+I mean having a ongoing and regular program of delivering new content designed and researched in such as way for your audience to find interesting.
 So interesting that they’ll come back again, to consume even more of it.
-Today, before a customer buys your product or service, they “buy” into your company.
-They listen to your story, why you do what you do – why you sell, as much as what you sell.
-I’ll bet you that, just as with our company, one of the most clicked-on pages on your website is the “About Us” page.
-If your company’s brand persona resonates with your customers, then (all things being equal) they’ll be more likely to buy from you …
+So interesting that they’ll talk about it with their friends.
+Today, before a customer ever buys your product or service, they “buy” into your company.
+They listen to your story, the narrative of why you do what you do.
+Why you sell, as much as what you sell.
+I’ll bet you, just as with our company, that if you checked your website …

 Have PR agencies become lazy and complacent in how they represent their clients?